Learn to Provide Care in a Place That Cares About You

 - A full range of clubs and professional development opportunities.

-- Adding a second major in one of our other health science programs, or any other program you in which you have an interest.
+- Adding a second major in one of our other health science programs, or any other program in which you have an interest.
 (Our History Program, for instance, has a concentration in the History of Medicine.)

 - Taking courses in a minor field of study (like Medical Spanish, Art or Exercise Science).